Shut Up! Cartoons: Content

 Weasel Towns replacement, entitled Really Freaking Embarrassing, created by Peter Hannan (Nickelodeon's CatDog) had its first trailer removed from the website, stated as "shocking and disturbing content".

 A new trailer was added, with fewer disturbing scenes.
 In September 2012, the channel launched Oishi Origins, a three-episode prequel to Oishi High School Battle.
 The show replacing Samurai!
 Daycare is Icons of Teen, which features both fictional characters (such as Batman and Spock) and real celebrities (such as Oprah Winfrey) as teenagers.
 Also that week, Oishi Origins was replaced by Teleporting Fat Guy, which is based on a character from previous Smosh videos and explains how he became the Teleporting Fat Guy.

 On November 20, 2012, Politicats was replaced by Sub: 3 following a Speed Racer-like character that delivers pizza on a tight time limit, met by mixed reviews.
 On November 28, the trailer was released for With Zombies created by Matt Clark (the creator of Planets).
 On November 15, 2013, Do's and Don'ts and Krogzilla received IAWTV nominations for Best Animated Web Series.
-The second seasons for Do's and Don'ts and Pubertina premièred in April 2014, with Do's and Don'ts ending in April, and Pubertina ending in May.
+The second seasons for Do's and Don'ts and Pubertina premiered in April 2014, with Do's and Don'ts ending in April, and Pubertina ending in May.

 On June 12, 2013, the paper series Paper Cuts premiered on the channel.
 The ten episodes featured shot-by-shot re-creations of famous movie scenes and trailers made entirely out of construction paper.

-On June 23, 2013, the Canadian stop motion series Life's a Zoo premiered on the channel.
+On June 23, the Canadian stop motion series Life's a Zoo premiered on the channel.

 On June 23, 2017, the channel posted their final video, which was the series finale of Smosh Babies and ceased operations following Anthony’s departure from Smosh.